 Portrait Scheme #1: Light at 45 Degrees

-Due to the uneven illumination from different sides, you will not have the volume hidden - the light will not fall directly on the model's forehead and the frame will not turn out as boring as a passport photo.
+Due to the uneven illumination from different sides, you will not have the volume hidden – the light will not fall directly on the model’s forehead, and the frame will not turn out as dull as a passport photo.

-If you are photographing a person in a white shirt against a white wall, you should ask him to move away from it so that more light falls on the model.
-And if the face shines, then turn the light a little to the side - so that it is directed not at the person, but parallel to him.
-But first, give the model a matting napkin (these are sold in cosmetics and perfume stores).
+If you photograph a person in a white shirt against a white wall, you should ask him to move away from it so that more light falls on the model.
+And if the face shines, then turn the light a little to the side – so that it is directed not at the person but parallel to him.
+But first, give the model a matting napkin (sold in cosmetics and perfume stores).
 They often remove the oily sheen of the skin.

-The equipment in the popular "Rembrandt Light" portrait scheme is similarly built.
-This lighting adds contrast due to the more distant location of the reflector - a shadow from the nose appears, falling on the cheek, forming a glowing triangle under the eye on the darkened side of the face.
-It's not the best setup for everyday video, but a great choice for a dramatic portrait.
+The equipment in the famous “Rembrandt Light” portrait scheme is similarly built.
+This lighting adds contrast due to the more distant location of the reflector – a shadow from the nose appears, falling on the cheek, forming a glowing triangle under the eye on the darkened side of the face.
+It’s not the best setup for everyday video, but an excellent choice for a dramatic portrait.

 Portrait Scheme #2: Butterfly

-When shooting with this scheme, the space under the browbones and chin is filled with soft shadows - under the nose, such a shadow forms a shape resembling a butterfly.
-The scheme is suitable for models with expressive cheekbones and a narrow face.
+When shooting with this scheme, the space under the browbones and chin is filled with soft shadows – under the nose, such a shadow forms a shape resembling a butterfly.
+The scheme is suitable for models with expressive cheekbones and narrow faces.

 Alternative Ring Lamps

-In terms of size, plans are divided into types from distant to detailed.
-Let's dwell on the relevant in classic home photography or blogging:
+In terms of size, plans are divided into types, from distant to detailed.
+Let’s dwell on the relevance in classic home photography or blogging:

 - Medium shot – the subject is shown just above or below the waist.

-- Semi-close (also known as "milky") - a shot from the chest.
+- Semi-close (also known as “milky”) – an image from the chest.

 - Close-up – most of the frame is taken by the face.

-Whichever plan you choose, the frame cannot be “cut” at the joints: feet, knees, hands, elbows.
-When shooting close-ups - on the chest or neck.
+Whichever plan you choose, the frame cannot be “cut” at the joints: feet, knees, hands, and elbows when shooting close-ups – on the chest or neck.
 If you are shooting a face close up, grab your shoulders and do not cut the crown.
 That said, too much headspace will make the person look low, so be moderate.

-People's faces are not symmetrical, so try taking a series of half-face shots from different angles.
-This will help you figure out which side of the model is "working".
+People’s faces are not symmetrical, so try taking a series of half-face shots from different angles.
+It will help you figure out which side of the model is “working.”

 Camera Settings and Lens Selection for Portraits